Becoming More than an Insurance Company

 Delivery Team

-• Lindsay Ackerman, Senior Designer
+• Lindsay Ackerman, Product Designer

-• Bridget Ma, Associate Designer
+• Bridget Ma, Product Designer

 • Joe McNeil, Principal Designer